 Virus infections can be tricky.
 Occasionally, those affected continue to suffer from symptoms long after they have recovered from an infection.
-Particularly with infections involving pneumonia, longer recovery times are generally observed.
-COVID-19 poses no exception: if anything, quite the opposite.
-The coronavirus is considered a multi-organ virus, which affects not only the lungs, but also numerous other organs, such as kidneys, heart, liver and brain.
-Accordingly, the long-term effects of a COVID-19 infection observed thus far comprise a variety of symptoms.
+Long-term effects are also known to occur in other infectious diseases (Spanish Flu, MERS, SARS); however, recent studies suggest that long-term effects occur more frequently and for a longer duration than, for instance, after influenza.
+The coronavirus is considered a multi-organ virus, which affects not only the lungs, but also numerous other organs, such as the kidneys, heart, liver and brain.

-From difficulties breathing to dizziness: Potential Long COVID symptoms
+From difficulties breathing to fatigue: Potential Long COVID symptoms

 Fatigue – a creeping exhaustion

-Fatigue refers to a feeling of prolonged tiredness, exhaustion and lack of motivation.
-Often fatigue is an accompanying symptom of chronic illnesses such as cancer or rheumatism.
-Fatigue can also appear after virus infections such as COVID-19.
-The causes are not yet well-understood.
-Frequently it is not the virus itself that is to blame, but the immune system which has not yet come to rest following an infection, according to Berlin’s Charité website on post-COVID fatigue.
-If in doubt, please consult your doctor.
-“Resting during the recovery period” is said to often help: peace and relaxation, sufficient sleep, a normal day-night routine, avoidance of stressful situations.
-Relaxation techniques, such as yoga, autogenic training, meditation or breathing techniques are also said to be useful.
+Fatigue refers to a sudden and severe onset of exhaustion.
+Not seldom does fatigue occur as an accompanying symptom of chronic illnesses such as cancer or rheumatism.
+Fatigue can also appear after viral infections such as COVID-19.
+The causes are not yet sufficiently understood.
+Frequently it is not the virus itself that is to blame, but the immune system which has not yet come to rest following the infection.